bm1810/DataLogger/README.md

 -- BOXCAD --

-This folder holds the 3D printer STL files and Soldiworks CAD files from creation of the box.
+This folder holds the 3D printer STL files and Solidworks CAD files from creation of the box.